-From leaving milk and cookies for Santa on Christmas Eve, to singing Christmas carols, baking cookies and doing good deeds, discover fun, new Christmas traditions for kids and the whole family.
+From celebrating St. Nicholas Day, to singing Christmas carols, baking cookies and doing good deeds, discover fun, new and old Christmas traditions that kids and the whole family will love.

 The best Christmas traditions are the ones that kids remember from a young age.
 Nothing quite captures the joy of the season like the wonder and excitement found in children at Christmastime.
 What better way to bring more of that joy to the world than with a few fun Christmas traditions for kids that help the whole family get into the holiday spirit.